On the Connection between Local Attention and Dynamic Depth-wise Convolution: Experimental Study

 \subsection{Architectures}

-We use the recently-developed Swin Transformer as the example of local attention-based networks and study the performance over the tiny and base networks: Swin-T and Swin-B, provided by the authors~\cite{liu2021swin}\footnote{\url{https://github.com/microsoft/Swin-Transformer} (MIT License)}.
-We follow the tiny and base networks to build two depth-wise convolution-based networks, DW-Conv.-T and DW-Conv.-B so that the overall architectures are the same, making the comparison fair.
-We also build the dynamic versions, D-DW-Conv.-T and D-DW-Conv.-B, by predicting the dynamic weights using the similar technique as SENet~\cite{hu2018squeeze}.
+We use the recently-developed Swin Transformer as the example of local attention-based networks and study the performance over the tiny and base networks: Swin-T and Swin-B, provided by the authors~\citep{liu2021swin} We follow the tiny and base networks to build two depth-wise convolution-based networks, DWNet-T and DWNet-B, so that the overall architectures are the same, making the comparison fair.
+We also build two dynamic versions, dynamic DWNet and i-dynamic DWNet, by predicting the dynamic weights as described in Section~\ref{sec:dynamicdw}.
 We simply replace local attention in Swin Transformer by depth-wise convolution of the same window size, where the pre- and post- linear projections over the values are replaced by $1\times 1$ convolutions.
-We adopt the convolutional network design pattern to append BN~\cite{ioffe2015batch} and ReLU~\cite{nair2010rectified} to the convolution.
-The details are available in the appendix.
+We adopt the convolutional network design pattern to append BN~\citep{ioffe2015batch} and ReLU~\citep{nair2010rectified} to the convolution.
+The details are available in the Appendix.
 In terms of parameter and computation complexity, the depth-wise convolution-based networks are lower (Table~\ref{tab:imagenetclassification}) because there are linear projections for keys and values in local attention.